sqsinger1123/sqsinger1123.github.io/index.md

-Using technology to make the world a better place.
+<h1>Hello world, I'm Sam!</h1>

-Hello and welcome to my site!
+Welcome to my site.

-Lets Play: Two Truths and a Lie
+Lets Play Two Truths and a Lie.

 The rules are simple.
 I'll offer you three fun facts about myself.
 Two are true, and one is a lie!
 Take your best guess as to which one is a lie.
 Then expand each story below to learn more – and learn whether I'm telling the truth!